 Applications for admission to Year 12 must be made by completing and submitting a Sixth Form Application for Admission.
-The candidate or their parent/carer must complete an application form via the school website www.ashmoleacademy.org /Menu/Sixth Form/Join Us.
-Where GCSE results are not yet known, the candidate or their parent/ carer must, arrange for a predicted grade reference from the applicant's current school, which should be submitted to the Academy by the referee for the application to be complete.
+The candidate or their parent/carer must complete an application form via the school website www.ashmoleacademy.org /menu/sixthform/joinus.
+Where GCSE results are not yet known, the candidate or their parent/carer must, at application, provide details of a referee at the candidate's current school.
 No information, other than predicted GCSE grades, will be sought from the candidate's current or previous school.
-The application deadline is 30th January 2024.
-Applications will be accepted after this date, but will not be considered until after all applications received on or before the application deadline have been processed and conditional offers made..
+The application deadline is 31st January 2025.
+Applications will be accepted after this date, but will not be considered until after all applications received on or before the application deadline have been processed and conditional offers made.